phutschi/nextjs-boiler/README.md

-npm run start # starts your built project (for production) npm run test # run tests with jest npm export # exports the project to a static website into the .export folder
+npm run start # starts your built project (for production) npm run test # run tests with jest npm export # exports the project to a static website into the .export folder npm run analyze # builds the application and analyzes it with webpack-bundle-analyzer.
+Stores a static report to ./src/.next/analyze-report.html
 ```

 Take a look at [learnnextjs.com](https://learnnextjs.com/) to get a great overview on how to use next.